Felixstowe Town Council

 Felixstowe Town Council consists of sixteen members, representing five wards.
 All Members elected to serve on the Council are obliged to follow the local Code of Conduct and the rules, regulations and procedures as set out by the Town Council and by central Government.
 To find out more about your local Councillors click here.

 Council employs a small team of staff to support its activities.
-Find out more about the team and any upcoming vacancies here
+Find out more about the team and any current vacancies here

 The Youth Forum is an important initiative, supported by the Town Council, whereby local school children are given the opportunity to share information and discuss local issues with other representatives from the town.
 More information on the Youth Forum can be found here.

 Felixstowe Town Council has an important role to play as a local stakeholder, representing local interests and focusing interest in Felixstowe for the benefit of the town.
-The Town Council is an active partner in over 18 local organisations and information on all of these bodies can be found here.
+The Town Council is an active partner in a wide range of local organisations and information on all of these bodies can be found here.